creativecounsel/clearway-runbook/README.md

 # External Communications Runbook (Template)

-A generic, three-part runbook for legal teams at any company who want to cut down on repeated, low-value review requests from marketing, GTM, comms, policy, or product, without lowering the bar on what actually gets checked.
+A generic, three-part runbook for legal teams at any company who want to help marketing, GTM, comms, policy, or product, and raise the bar on which reviews get the closest review.

 This is a template, not a finished system.
 It's built to be copied, renamed, and filled in with your own company's actual pre-cleared language, SLAs, and risk areas.
-Out of the box it's a skeleton: the structure and the thinking behind it are real, the specific content is illustrative.
+Out of the box, it's a skeleton: the structure and the thinking behind it are real, the specific content is illustrative.

 ## The idea

 Most legal bottlenecks aren't hard questions.
-They're easy, repeated ones, asked over and over because there's nowhere for the answer to live.
-This runbook gives the common case a fast path and the uncommon case a clear one, instead of treating every request the same way.
+They're easy, repeated ones, asked a lot because there's nowhere for the answer to live.
+This runbook is designed to give the common case a fast path and the uncommon case a clear one, instead of treating every request the same way.

 ## How it's organized

 **Ground Floor** is for the moment someone just needs an answer.
-It contains pre-approved language organized by category (`/clearway`) and turnaround times by request type (`/slas`), plus a router (`working-on-router.md`) that points to the right place based on what someone's actually working on.
+It should contain pre-approved language organized by category (`/clearway`) and turnaround times by request type (`/slas`), plus a router (`working-on-router.md`) that points to the right place based on what someone's actually working on.
 Most requests should resolve here without ever reaching a person.

 **Workshop** is for anything that doesn't have a ready answer.
 It splits into drafting guidance (for whoever's writing the copy) and reviewing guidance (for whoever's checking it), plus three supporting tools: a comment-label taxonomy so reviewers can signal exactly what's required versus optional, a decision test for whether something needs legal review at all, and a table of common risky phrasing patterns with fixes.